frappe/frappe/frappe/docs/user/en/guides/app-development/dialogs-types.md

 # Dialogs Types

-Frappe provide a group of standard dialogs that are very usefull while coding.
+Frappé provide a group of standard dialogs that are very usefull while coding.

 ## Alert Dialog